trillianx/machine_learning_notes/Hands_on_ML/Hands_on_ML_notes.md

 array([0.])
 ```

-This belons to class 0.
+This belongs to class 0.

->   Unlike Logistic Regression, classifiers, SVM classifiers do not output probabilities for each instance.
+>   Unlike Logistic Regression and other classifiers, SVM classifiers do not output probabilities for each instance.

 There are different kernels that can be used in SVM.
 For example, we can use `kernel='linear'`.
 We can also use `SGDClassifier(loss='hinge', alpha=1/(m*C))`.
 This classifier uses SGD to train the linear SVM classifier.